Auction marketing, step by step

 Like, comment and re-share any posts about the auction from participants or collaborators, to increase the reach of the auction.

-Bidding often ramps up in the last 24 hours of an auction.
-We highly recommend scheduling content across marketing channels on the final day, to encourage a final push for sales.
+Bidding often ramps up in the last 24 hours of an auction and we highly recommend scheduling content across marketing channels on the final day, to encourage a final push for sales.

 Post-Auction Comms